 - All lab assignment grades will be averaged together.
 Lab assignments will be weekly quizzes or lab tasks. - Lab tasks require attendance at your designated lab time to get the credit. - Any missed lab assignment is simply missed, regardless of the reason why (travel, illness, work, traffic, receiving a major award, getting married, saving the universe, etc.).
-Two lowest lab grades will be dropped to cover the very rare cases of understandable missed labs. - If you choose to miss some labs early on for no reason, and later, must miss for some understandable reason, you would have used up your two drops unnecessarily.
-Try to save the drops so you can throw out a bad grade, and not just hide a lazy zero.
-Pretending you don't have these available drops is your best approach.
+One of the lowest lab grades will be dropped to cover the very rare cases of understandable missed labs. - If you choose to miss a lab early on for no reason, and later, must miss one for some understandable reason, you would have used up your drop unnecessarily.
+Try to save the drop so you can throw out a bad grade, and not just hide a lazy zero.
+Pretending you don't have this available drop is your best approach.